polca/premise/docs/faq.rst

 when 100% of the IAM variables and related projections are integrated into the pLCA database.

-This is not the case today, as ``premise`` only integrates a subset of IAM variables, namely those that relate to:
+This is not the case today, as ``premise`` only integrates a subset of IAM variables, notably those that relate to:

 - power production
 - steel production